Dean85e/portfolio-project-3/README.md

 ## Existing Features

-* The user is presented with a welcome message and instructed to proceed for an isurance quote.
+* The user is presented with a welcome message and instructed to proceed for an insurance quote.

 ![Personal details](/images/personal-detail.png)